MrMavin/mavin-rocks/resources/views/pages/about/programmer.md

 ### Back-end programming

 At some point I've started to ask myself: how was this website made?
-Then, I've started to read some articles about web developing.
-After discovering php, I've immediately started to experiment with it.
+Then, I've started to read some articles about __web developing__.
+After discovering __php__, I've immediately started to experiment with it.
-Fortunately I had some background experience in programming, so it wasn't hard at all.
+Fortunately I had some background experience in programming, so it was pretty easy.

-Later I've discovered Laravel Framework.
+Later I've discovered __Laravel Framework__.
 I really liked the project, so I've started to master it.
 All the concepts about dependency injection, auto-loading and package management were all available in one single toolbox.
 Without considering all the services and features available out of the box.
 This framework helped me a lot to speed up my development process.